Who am I?

 Andrew and I met in February of 2020 at the NovaLabs makerspace on a chance encounter, he had his first knife with him and it was “all down hill from there.”

 Prior to the Covid-19 pandemic, Andrew lived life as an accomplished chef in Washington, DC.
 A career as a chef has led to an intense familiarity with both using and caring for high-end cutlery which has further blossomed into the creation of Japanese-style blades from scratch.
-Andrew is picking up on the skills of the trade, demonstrating his intense drive and passion for the craft.
-I am proud to have him on the team.
+With a careful eye and a balanced design sense, Andrew brings a beautiful passion to the craft and an ever present desire to improve.
+Andrew is now spearheading Jovian Forge and has taken full charge of the knife making involved with Flatline Forge.
+I am proud to call him my friend, as well as have him on the team.